unelmacoin/rosetta-unelmacoin/README.md

 ## Architecture
-`rosetta-unelmacoin` uses the `syncer`, `storage`, `parser`, and `server` package from [`rosetta-sdk-go`](https://github.com/coinbase/rosetta-sdk-go) instead of a new Bitcoin-specific implementation of packages of similar functionality.
+`rosetta-unelmacoin` uses the `syncer`, `storage`, `parser`, and `server` package from [`rosetta-sdk-go`](https://github.com/coinbase/rosetta-sdk-go) instead of a new Unelmacoin-specific implementation of packages of similar functionality.
 Below you can find a high-level overview of how everything fits together:
 ```text
                                +------------------------------------------------------------------+